Taribo West: Religion and beliefs

 A devout Christian, West admittedly used charms before games during his professional career as a footballer.
 He eventually became a pastor after his footballing days.
 In 2014, West founded a church called "Shelter in the Storm Miracle Ministries of All Nation" in Lagos.

 Age controversy

 In 2010, it was reported that West and other Nigerian internationals, such as Jay-Jay Okocha, Nwankwo Kanu and Obafemi Martins, were much older than they claimed to be.
-In April 2013, Žarko Zečević, former FK Partizan general secretary, said that West is 12 years older than his claimed age.
+In April 2013, Žarko Zečević, former Partizan general secretary, said that West is 12 years older than his claimed age.
 Shortly afterwards, West denied the accusation.